On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-Throughout this paper we will assume the directed index set $I$ to be countable.
-In particular, there always exists a cofinal subset $I'\subset I$ which can be identified with the natural numbers.
-We denote the category of $S$-spaces by $\catSp{S}$ (the morphisms between two $S$-spaces being natural transformations of functors), and by $\catIndSch{S}$ we denote its full subcategory whose objects are the $S$-ind-schemes.
+Throughout this paper we will assume that the directed index set $I$ is denumerable.
+In particular, there always exists a (filtered) cofinal subset $I'\subset I$ which can be identified with the natural numbers.
+We denote the category of $S$-schemes by $\catSch{S}$, by $\catSp{S}$ we denote the category of $S$-spaces (the morphisms between two $S$-spaces being natural transformations of functors), and by $\catIndSch{S}$ we denote its full subcategory whose objects are $S$-ind-schemes.
 In other words, we have the following fully faithful functors: